Dental research students volunteer at the collegiate booth at the national AADR Annual Session in Los Angeles, CA

 The application process is highly competitive, requiring submission of a research proposal and a thorough review by the Student Research Committee.
 The application deadline is April 1.

-Dental students involved in research are invited to register for 1-2 s.h. of academic credit in the Research Honors Course (112:190).
-Registration is optional for Dows Awardees, Iowa Dental Research Grant recipients, and other awardees.
-Awardees are encouraged to attend segments of the Research Methodology course (92:216) offered each summer in the Dows Institute and research seminars relevant to their projects.
+Dental students involved in research are invited to register for 1-2 s.h. of academic credit in the Dental Student Research Honors Course (PCD:8500:0800).
+Registration is optional for Iowa Institute of Oral Health Awardees, Iowa Dental Research Grant recipients, and other awardees.